aptech/tspdlib/docs/gc_tests.rst

 Purpose
 ----------------

-Tests for Granger causality of specified variables.
+Computes the tests for Granger causality of specified variables.

 Format
 ----------------